crypto-org-chain/chain-docs/docs/getting-started/croeseid-testnet.md

 ::: warning CAUTION
 This page only shows the minimal setup.

-You may want to run full nodes (see above) as sentries (see [Tendermint](https://docs.tendermint.com/master/tendermint-core/running-in-production.html), restrict your validator connections to only connect to your full nodes, test secure storage of validator keys etc.
+You may want to run full nodes as sentries (see [Tendermint](https://docs.tendermint.com/master/tendermint-core/running-in-production.html)), restrict your validator connections to only connect to your full nodes, test secure storage of validator keys etc.
 :::

 ### Step 3-1.
 Create a new key and address